 Inventory par, also known as safety stock, is the minimum amount of inventory you should have on hand regularly.
 When the inventory levels are below the predetermined par level, it’s the right time to order more to ensure consistency.
 Nevertheless, some entrepreneurs tend to maintain too much inventory due to the fear of being caught short of stock.
 This comes with high risks as it’s susceptible to damage or depreciation, resulting in losses.
 Others are forced to sell the products at a throw-away price or ship them overseas to minimize wastage.
 Also, extra inventory requires storage, so you may incur high warehousing costs to manage the bulk.

-Therefore, as an entrepreneur, setting appropriate par levels ensures your source and keep what you only require.
+Therefore, as an entrepreneur, setting appropriate par levels ensures your source and keeps what you only require.
 Integrating this tactic into your inventory management system is vital, especially for perishable items that can go bad within short periods.
 For small businesses or startups still looking to grow their customer base, it’s best to maintain low safety stock levels that make sense in the meantime.
 You can adjust them as you evolve and attract more buyers.

 Also, note that the par levels set might vary per product because there are fast and slow-moving products.
-For that reason, always keep an eye on the fastest selling items for reordering to prevent shortages and ensure optimum customer satisfaction.
+For that reason, always keep an eye on the fastest-selling items for reordering to prevent shortages and ensure optimum customer satisfaction.

 Have a contingency plan